 When choosing individual stocks for an investment portfolio, we focus on equities with the potential to increase dividends in the future.
 In general, these companies have favorable balance sheets and above average levels of cash flow per share.
 We buy them when we believe they are trading at a discount to their future value and sell them when they are overvalued or management is unable to achieve its goals.

-Investing in companies that pay dividends helps us meet the varied needs of our clients:
+Investing in companies that the pay helps to meet the financial goals of many clients: